 The basic entry requirement to our Sixth Form College is currently a minimum of five GCSE Grade 9-5/4 or above for A level courses (some courses require high grades for entry), plus a commitment to hard work.
-Equally, our range of BTEC /Cambridge Technical courses at Level 3 require at least GCSE Grades 9-3; however we are very flexible at looking at individual students' profiles and ensuring the combination of courses they choose reflects the level and ability they have shown during KS4 (Years 10 and 11).

-For more information about what is on offer at our Sixth Form, please contact Mrs Ludlam, Director of Sixth Form Learning.
+For more information about what is on offer at our Sixth Form, please contact Mr Godwin, Director of Sixth Form Learning.